Meet Our Team of Experienced Counselors and Coaches

 MS., LPC, Founder & CEO, EMDR Certified

-Gina Baiamonte, Founder/Owner received her undergraduate degree from the University of Houston, University Park in Humanities and Fine Art.
+Gina Baiamonte, Founder/CEO, received her undergraduate degree from the University of Houston, University Park in Humanities and Fine Art.
 She received additional training at the University of San Antonio, working on her Master’s in Fine Arts – painting, Studio Arts International Florence, Italy and University of South Florida in Tampa.
 She went on to receive her Master’s in Clinical Counseling at Northwest Nazarene University in Nampa, Idaho and practices as a Licensed Professional Counselor, EMDR Certified Therapist, and Trauma Counselor.

 MS., LMFT Associate, Coach, Neurofeedback Provider